Duszed/Nomad-Aerospace-Flight-Systems/README.md

 * **Geofence:** 30 m ceiling, 1 km radius hard envelope, breach → RTL.
 * **Obstacle response:** forward radar STOPS the aircraft 3 m before an obstacle — the correct behaviour among poles, trees, and power lines.
-* **Operator visibility:** a forward FPV camera gives the pilot live video for field-edge positioning and obstacle identification.
-The video path is independent of the flight controller, so a video failure cannot affect flight control.
+* **Operator visibility:** a forward FPV gimbal camera gives the pilot live 1080p video with operator-controlled tilt, for field-edge positioning and obstacle identification.
+The camera connects to the air unit over Ethernet, so the video path is fully independent of the flight controller — a camera or video failure cannot affect flight control.
 * **Authority model:** all failsafe execution lives in the flight controller.
 Ground software observes and alerts; it never commands.